Qumulo/power-tools/README.md

 This script downloads software from Box, loads it onto your Qumulo clusters, and upgrades the Qumulo cluster via the API.

 ### Usage
-* Script must be run from a client machine.
+* Script must be run from a MacOSX or linux client machine.
 Cannot be run directly on a Qumulo cluster due to reboots.
+* For dot versions (like 2.8.2.1), please simply specify 2.8.2 in the versions list.

 Upgrade to version 2.8.2 from 2.8.1